CSE232-MSU/CSE232/Labs/lab00.md

 # Lab 00 - Getting Started

 This lab is designed to make sure that you can access all the class resources.
-In particular: the class website, Piazza, and mimir.
+In particular: the class website, Piazza, and Mimir.
 Also, you should be able to compile, and run a simple C++ program.
 Ensure that you complete this lab, so that you can do all the work necessary for this course.

 ## Class resources